-The optional MP30 MicroPurge Drawdown / Water Level Meter plugs into the MP50 to provide water level feedback.
+The optional MP30 MicroPurge Drawdown / Water Level Meter plugs into the MP10 to provide water level feedback.
 The MP30 uses a standard conductivity probe to detect the ground water surface and a marked tape allowing the user to measure the depth.
 When the meter is set in MicroPurge mode, the probe is lowered a specific distance below the static water level and fixed in this position.
-During well sampling if the water level drops below the user-set probe position, the MP50 is paused which prevents further drawdown by the pump.
-Once the level recovers the MP50 begins pump operation again, starting in the pump refill cycle.
-Use of the MP50 with the MP30 is detailed later in this manual.
+During well sampling if the water level drops below the user-set probe position, the MP10 is paused which prevents further drawdown by the pump.
+Once the level recovers the MP10 begins pump operation again, starting in the pump refill cycle.
+Use of the MP10 with the MP30 is detailed later in this manual.

-Insert Batteries: Remove the battery cover on the top of the MP50.
+Insert Batteries: Remove the battery cover on the top of the MP10.
 Insert 3, AA alkaline batteries into the battery holder and carefully replace the holder in the carrier.
 Replace the battery cover and tighten the 4 screws.
 Batteries should last for about 6-8 weeks of typical full-time field use.
-If the MP50 will be stored longer than about 3 months, the alkaline batteries should be removed to prevent leakage.
+If the MP10 will be stored longer than about 3 months, the alkaline batteries should be removed to prevent leakage.

-Quick Start: Attach Red Positive (+) cable clamp to the Positive (+) terminal of battery.
-Attach Black Negative (-) cable clamp to the Negative (-) terminal of battery.
-Connect the light blue coiled pump hose to the fitting labeled "AIR OUT" on the MP50.
+Quick Start: Connect the light blue coiled pump hose to the fitting labeled AIR OUT on the MP10.
+Connect the red (or black, depending on your air source) air supply hose to a compressed air or gas source and connect it to the fitting labeled AIR IN on the MP10.
+Supply up to 125 psi compressed air or gas to the controller.
 Turn the controller throttle until the gauge reads the approximate depth of the sample pump (See Page 6) Follow instructions on the battery panel:

-Opening the MP50 case turns power ON.
+Opening the MP10 case turns power ON.